ncihtan/htan_missing_manual/readme.md

 # HTAN: The Missing Manual

-Written by the HTAN Data Coordinating Center (DCC), with contributions from Adam Taylor, Clarisse Lau, Vésteinn Thorsson, Ino de Bruijn, David Gibbs, and Ethan Cerami.
+Written by the HTAN Data Coordinating Center (DCC), with contributions from Adam Taylor, Clarisse Lau, Vésteinn Thorsson, Ino de Bruijn, David Gibbs, Ethan Cerami and Alex Lash.

 ## About this Manual